jWallace12/N-gram-Sentence-Generation/README.md

 This program uses training and testing data to produce randomly generated sentence uses unigram, bigram, and trigram language models.

-To run the program simply run the command, "python sentGeneration.py" in the command line.
+To run the program simply run the file sentGeneration.py, without any command line arguments.

 Note***: As the training and testing data sets are quite large, the program takes a couple of minutes to finish running.